 A Houston brain injury lawyer at the Amaro Law Firm is ready to review your potential claim and explain your options for recovery.

 Our attorneys are dedicated to helping TBI survivors get on the path to compensation and justice.
-Experienced and tenacious, we are effective at helping our clients protect their rights and maximize their recoveries.

 1: According to the Brain Injury Association of America (BIAA)

 2: According to the National Center for Biotechnology Information (NCBI)